NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 See an example for Kaguya TC lunar images in :numref:`sfs_kaguya`.

-This tool's performance is mixed with Mars data.
+This tool's performance is *mixed* with Mars data.
 That is likely because Mars has very diverse geological properties and an atmosphere which scatters light.
 The program has experimental support for modeling haze and the Hapke model (:numref:`sfs`), but this was not thoroughly investigated.
+The program was used successfully for Mercury (:cite:`bertone2023highly`).

 It is suggested to invoke this tool with a terrain model that is already reasonably accurate, and with images with diverse illumination